Classification of the Japonic languages: Altaic theory

 The Altaic language family is a theoretical group composed of, at its core, languages categorized as Turkic, Mongolic, and Tungusic.
 G.J.
 Ramstedt's Einführung in die altaische Sprachwissenschaft ('Introduction to Altaic Linguistics') in 1952–1957 included Korean in Altaic.
 Roy Andrew Miller's Japanese and the Other Altaic Languages (1971) included Japanese in Altaic as well.

 The most important recent work that favored the expanded Altaic family (i.e. that Korean and Japanese could both be included under the Altaic language family) is An Etymological Dictionary of the Altaic Languages (3 volumes) by Sergei Starostin, Anna V. Dybo, and Oleg A. Mudrak (2003).

 The Altaic proposal has largely been rejected (in both its core form of Turkic, Mongolic, and Tungusic as well as its expanded form that includes Korean and Japanese).
 The best-known critiques are those by Gerard Clauson (1956) and Gerhard Doerfer (1963, 1988).
 Current critics include Stefan Georg and Alexander Vovin.
 Critics including Clauson and Doerfer attribute the similarities in the putative Altaic languages to pre-historic areal contact having occurred between the languages of the expanded group (e.g. between Turkic and Japonic), contact which critics and proponents agree took place to some degree.

 Linguists agree today that typological resemblances between Japanese, Korean and Altaic languages cannot be used to prove genetic relatedness of languages, as these features are typologically connected and easily borrowed from one language to the other (e.g. due to geographical proximity with Manchuria).
 Such factors of typological divergence as Middle Mongolian's exhibition of gender agreement can be used to argue that a genetic relationship with Altaic is unlikely.

 Transeurasian by Robbeets (2017)

-According to Robbeets (2017) Proto-Japanese and Proto-Korean originated as a hybrid language around the region of Liaoning in China. incorporating with an Austronesian-like language.
+According to Robbeets (2017) Proto-Japanese and Proto-Korean originated as a hybrid language around the region of Liaoning in China, incorporating an Austronesian-like language.
 She suggests that proto-Japanese had an additional influence from Austronesian on the Japanese archipelago.She lists the following agricultural vocabulary in proto-Japonic with parallels in Austronesian languages: